Heat Flux - Stagnation Point

 metricbool, optional

-If True (default value) use metric system: Rn [m] and the heat flux will be [W / cm^2].
-If False, use imperial system: Rn [ft] and the heat flux will be in [Btu / ft^2].
+If True (default value) use metric system: R [m] and the heat flux will be [W / cm^2].
+If False, use imperial system: R [ft] and the heat flux will be in [Btu / ft^2 / s].

 References